intel/rohd-hcl/doc/components/adder.md

 # Adders

 ROHD-HCL provides a set of adder modules to get the sum from a pair of Logic.
-Adders which provide a carry input have a base class of [AdderCi](https://intel.github.io/rohd-hcl/rohd_hcl/Adder-class.html), those that don't use a base class of [Adder](https://intel.github.io/rohd-hcl/rohd_hcl/Adder-class.html).
+Some adders provide an optional carry input provided in the base class of [Adder](https://intel.github.io/rohd-hcl/rohd_hcl/Adder-class.html).
 As of now, ROHD-HCL supplies:

 - [Ripple Carry Adder](#ripple-carry-adder)
 - [Parallel Prefix Adder](#parallel-prefix-adder)